-- 10. The Q3 Report also includes the quarterly and year-to-date information on shared services, see Q3 Report, page 29, and information on load and sales forecasts, see Q3 Report, page 18. - 11.
-In further compliance with the February 27th Order, the Q3 Report includes information on the Full Time Equivalent line workers that are qualified to work on energized lines and an explanation on recruitment efforts.
-Id., page 14. - 12.
-The Q3 Report also meets LUMA's quarterly reporting obligations under the Puerto Rico Transmission and Distribution System Operation and Maintenance Agreement executed among the Puerto Rico Electric Power Authority, LUMA and the Puerto Rico Public Private Partnerships Authority ("P3 Authority") dated as of June 22, 2020 ("T&D OMA") and will be submitted to the P3 Authority to comply with such requirements.
+6. The Q3 Report meets LUMA's quarterly reporting obligations under the Puerto Rico Transmission and Distribution System Operation and Maintenance Agreement executed among the Puerto Rico Electric Power Authority, LUMA and the Puerto Rico Public Private Partnerships Authority ("P3 Authority") dated as of June 22, 2020 ("T&D OMA") and will be submitted to the P3 Authority to comply with such requirements.
 See T&D OMA, Annex I, Section VI(B), paragraphs (4) and (5).

-WHEREFORE, LUMA respectfully requests that this honorable Energy Bureau take notice of the aforementioned on the filing of the Q3 Report; accept the attached Exhibit 1 in compliance with the quarterly reporting requirements of the May 31st Resolution and Order, as modified by the July 16th Resolution and Order, and the February 27th Order, in the instant proceeding; and deem LUMA in compliance with such reporting requirements.
+WHEREFORE, LUMA respectfully requests that the honorable Energy Bureau take notice of the aforementioned on the filing of the Q3 Report; accept the attached Exhibit 1 in compliance with the quarterly reporting requirements in the June 23rd Order, as modified by the August 25th Resolution and the November 4th Resolution, in the instant proceeding; and deem LUMA in compliance with such reporting requirements.